9 Things You Should Know Before Buying an Engagement Ring in Toronto

 Each factor affects both the stone’s appearance and its price.
 A well-cut diamond can sparkle brilliantly even if it’s slightly smaller or lower in colour/clarity.
 For natural diamonds, the best grading source is the GIA, whereas for lab diamonds, we recommend the IGI.

-Read our full guide on the 4Cs to understand which matter most for your priorities.
+Read our full guide on the 4Cs of diamonds to understand which matter most for your priorities.

 3. Lab Vs Natural Diamonds

-Before buying your engagement ring, it's important to know whether you're looking for a lab-grown or natural diamond.
+Before buying your lab diamond or natural engagement ring, it's important to know whether you're looking for a lab-grown or natural diamond.
 Lab-grown and natural diamonds have the same physical and visual properties as natural diamonds; the only difference is their origin.

 Which is the right choice for you?
 Learn more about lab vs natural diamonds.